Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/hot-tips/0450-10-20-buildings-tracing.md

 - If the building should have square corners, make sure you trace it with square corners, or use the tool to square the corners.
 - Make sure you tag!
+- Zoom in enough to see the details - a zoom scale of 20 metres or less is usually about right.
+- **Looking for buildings** - scan with your scale somewhere between 50 metres and 80 metres.
+Watch out for shadows and straight lines (round buildings are harder to find!)
 - Buildings and roads, rivers, **landuse=residential** boundaries or other features should not overlap.
 - If you make a mistake, use the **Undo** button ![back arrow]{: height="26px"} to undo your last change(s)
 - We're all improving the map.
 If the previous mapper has left the buildings a funny shape or wrong in some way, correct it and consider sending them a polite message.